Neurotoxicity

 US Department of Veterans Affairs Issues Biennial Report on Toxicant Exposure at Karshi-Khanabad Air Base (K2)

-The US VA's 2025 biennial report on K2 air base toxicant exposure finds no elevated health risks to date, despite detecting depleted uranium at background levels.
-These findings provide the scientific baseline for upcoming VA rulemaking that may expand 'presumptive condition' status for veterans exposed to toxic substances.
+The US Department of Veterans Affairs has released its 2025 biennial report on toxicant exposure at the K2 air base, finding no elevated health risks despite the presence of background-level depleted uranium.
+This data will serve as the scientific foundation for upcoming rulemaking to expand disability benefit eligibility for veterans exposed to toxic substances.

 govinfo.govUnited StatesUnited States